MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_01_Configuring_Windows_PowerShell_finding_and_running_commands.md

    Get-Help about_signing
    ```

 1. Learn about code signing.
-You should learn that **makecert.exe** is used to create a self-signed digital certificate.
+You should learn that **MakeCert.exe** is used to create a self-signed digital certificate.

 ### Exercise 4 results

-After completing this exercise, you'll have demonstrated your ability to locate help content in About files.
+After completing this exercise, you'll have demonstrated your ability to locate help content in **About** files.